Mark Sanford extramarital affair: Extramarital affair disclosed

 Several hours after arriving back in the United States, Sanford held a press conference, in which he admitted that he had been unfaithful to his wife.
-He told reporters that he had developed a relationship with an Argentinian woman whom he had met "a little over eight years ago, very innocently," and that the relationship had turned romantic about a year before.
+He told reporters that he had developed a relationship with an Argentine woman whom he had met "a little over eight years ago, very innocently," and that the relationship had turned romantic about a year before.
 Jenny Sanford had been made aware of his infidelities in January 2009 after discovering a letter that Sanford had written to an Argentine woman.

-In emotional interviews with the Associated Press over two days, Sanford said he would die "knowing that I had met my soul mate."
+In emotional interviews with the Associated Press over two days, Sanford said he would die "knowing that I had met my soulmate."
 Sanford acknowledged secretly meeting Chapur five times in 2009, including two multi-night stays, one in New York City and one in the Hamptons, paying expenses in cash to avoid detection.
 Sanford also said that he "crossed the lines" with a handful of other women during 20 years of marriage, but not as far as he did with his mistress.
 "There were a handful of instances wherein I crossed the lines I shouldn't have crossed as a married man, but never crossed the ultimate line," he said.

 Sanford and his wife had sought marriage counseling.
 She said that she requested a trial separation about two weeks before his disappearance.
 Governor Sanford also told reporters that months before his affair became public he had sought counsel at a religious organization called The Family, of which he became a member when he was a Representative in Washington, D.C. from 1995 to 2001.
 Two other leading Republican politicians who were members of The Family, Senator John Ensign and former Congressman Chip Pickering, were also caught engaging in extra-marital affairs at around the same time as Sanford.